microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![New Blank Query](./Media/NewBlankQuery.png)

 1. Within the **Advanced editor** window, we'll create a custom function for our file name that [combines text](https://docs.microsoft.com/powerquery-m/text-combine) for our prefix, file number and file extension and converts the [text from](https://docs.microsoft.com/powerquery-m/text-from) a value.
 Select **Ok** when complete.
+    1. You can test the return value of the function by supplying a numeric value and then selecting the **Invoke** option.

     ```fsharp
     let